Correspondents

 • Peerage

 • Biography: Philadelphia Hannah Freame was born in Philadelphia, Pennsylvania in 1740 to Margaret Penn and Thomas Freame.
 Margaret was the daughter of William Penn, the founder of Pennsylvania, and Thomas was the nephew of John Freame, a co-founder of Barclays Bank.
 In 1770, Philadelphia married the Irish quaker and politician Thomas Dawson, Earl of Dartrey, and they had two children together, Julia and Thomas, both of whom died in 1787 at young ages.
 It was Thomas Dawson’s second marriage.
 On 28 May 1770, shortly after their marriage, Thomas Dawson was created Baron Dartrey and thus she became known as Lady Dartrey.
 From 1783 onwards, she was known as Lady Cremorne.
-She become acquainted with Mary Hamilton during her time as a Lady-in-waiting to Queen Charlotte, and the two continued to write and meet in person after Mary left Court.
-They went on trips together, exchanged gossip of mutual friends such as Princess Dashkova and wrote much about books.
+She and her husband took Mary Hamilton abroad with them in summer 1776.
+Afterwards, Philadelphia and Mary Hamilton exchanged invitations and letters.
+They gossipped of mutual friends such as Princess Dashkova, and they wrote much about books.
+Philadelphia was close to Elizabeth Carter.
+There appears to have been a coolness between Philadelphia and Hamilton in 1812.
 For long periods, Philadelphia suffered from an eye complaint and so dictated many letters to her servant, Mrs Palfrey.
 She died in 1826.

 • Project ID: PHD